cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ## Create Utils Script

-We will be placing the preprocessing and postprocessing steps inside a separate `C#` script called `Utils`.
+We will be placing the CPU preprocessing and postprocessing methods inside a separate `C#` script called `Utils`, to prevent the `PoseEstimator` script from getting too long.

 ### Remove MonoBehaviour Inheritance

+The `Utils` class does not need to inherit from [Monobehavior](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html).

 ```c#
 public class Utils